ory/sdk/clients/client/ruby/docs/IdentityApi.md

 api_instance = OryClient::IdentityApi.new
 id = 'id_example' # String | ID is the session's ID.
 opts = {
-  expand: ['Devices'] # Array<String> | ExpandOptions is a query parameter encoded list of all properties that must be expanded in the Session.
+  expand: ['inner_example'] # Array<String> | ExpandOptions is a query parameter encoded list of all properties that must be expanded in the Session.
 Example - ?expand=Identity&expand=Devices If no value is provided, the expandable properties are skipped.
 }

 begin